nastaa/nastaa.github.io/about.md

 ### About

+I did doctoral studies at [UEA][], and at present I'm a visiting scholar at [Pitt][].

-I’m PhD student in philosophy at [UEA][].
-AOS: philosophy of language and linguistics AOC: logic, philosophy of science, cognitive science
+AOS: philosophy of language and linguistics
+AOC: philosophical logic, philosophy of science
 Dissertation: economy-principles in linguistics

 ### Contact